pryid/installnotes/Void Linux/Void Linux Installation.md

 # boot Void live system and log in using root:voidlinux
 # if running XFCE Live, then execute sudo -i bash
 fdisk /dev/sda
-# g to create a new GPT partition tab
+# g to create a new GPT partition table
 # n new partition with +300M
 # t 1 to set partition type to EFI System Partition
 # n new partition with remaining space